• Skip to primary navigation

 ❤️ Why you'll love this recipe

-• It's easy with very little meal prep work required.
+• Easy.
+It's easy with very little meal prep work required.

-• Make it ahead with half of the dressing, and add the remaining dressing just before serving.
+• Make-ahead friendly.
+Make this salad ahead with half of the dressing, and add the remaining dressing just before serving.

-• Perfect for summer BBQs and potluck dinners on the calendar.
+• Pot-luck dish.
+Perfect for summer BBQs and potluck dinners on the calendar.

-• Perfect dish for those who follow a gluten free diet.
+• Gluten-free.
+Perfect dish for those who follow a gluten free diet.

 🧅 Main Ingredients + Notes

-For the all of the ingredients, measurements and directions for this roast potato salad, go to the Recipe Card at the bottom of this post.
+For all of the ingredients, measurements, and directions for this roast potato salad, go to the Recipe Card at the bottom of this post.

 Potato Lentil Salad

-• Baby potatoes - baby Yukon golds are the best, as they hold together better than russet potatoes.
-Red potatoes work great in this recipe as well.
-If you use russet potatoes, be careful to toss them in the dressing very gently.
+• Baby potatoes - Baby Yukon golds are the best, as they hold together better than russet potatoes.
+Red potatoes and fingerling potatoes also work great in this recipe.

-• Brown lentils - green lentils are fine too.
-Here's a great post on explaining the differences between lentils, how best to cook them, and use them.
+• French green lentils - I prefer French green lentils because they hold together better than brown lentils when cooked.
+Here's a great article explaining the differences between lentils, how best to cook them, and use them.

-• Red onion - I don't recommend substituting yellow or white onion for the red onion in the this recipe.
+• Red onion - Do not substitute yellow or white onion for the red onion.

 • Fresh chives